SyedZaimi/BukuHutang/README.md

 ## Features and Functionalities
     1. Login/Logout
-    2. Add and delete hutang with date
+    2. Add and delete debt with date
-    3. Count total hutang
+    3. Count total debt from and to you
     4. Due date notification

 ## Screen Navigation